 A heatmap (or heat map) is a tool that shows you a map or an image.
 It uses data of your webpage, notify you in the report about the user’s activity by using different colors in a graphical way.
 A heat map shows you an image view of information.

 Heatmaps are used to show visitors activity on your websites or web-pages, they are used to show where users have clicked more on a page or how far the visitors have scrolled a page.
 If you have a website and you want to know which areas get the most attention on your web page, a heat map shows you in a visual way (in an image) with color coding which is easy to understand and help you to make decisions from it.
-A heat map basically uses warm-to-cool color scale or range to show you which parts of a page receive the most attention.
+A heat map basically uses a warm-to-cool color scale or range to show you which parts of a page receive the most attention.

 Heatmap– How it works?

 In our day to day life, we see different use cases of heatmaps like they are used in news for weather reports or on real estate sites etc. They are usually used to display the data in an easily understandable way.
-They are used to represent the value of the content of a webpage or provides you the information of the webpage on which areas viewers clicked the most in a color-coded form.
+They are used to represent the value of the content of a webpage or provides you with the information of the webpage on which areas viewers clicked the most in a color-coded form.
 Heatmaps help you to understand the complex data easily as it gives you the summarized view of your data in an image. like this:

 Heatmap works by collecting the data from a web page.
 It uses a dark-to-light color scale to display which content of the web page is clicked more or which area gets more attention.
 For example, the area where viewer clicks the most gets a dark color and light color where the viewer gives no attention.
 As we know, we present heat as a dark red color that is a warm color, and blue represent cool light intensity, a heat map uses that color system.
 This is why we called it Heatmap, and this is how it is easily understandable because we know the warm to cool color system.